-The impact of barking dogs on decreased home value
+Your Property Value – Do you care about it?
+The impact of barking dogs on decreasing home valuations

 A recent survey by Harris Interactive and State Farm Insurance found that 60% of Americans have a pet peeve with someone who lives nearby.
 Most notably, dogs.